carlesfernandez/oe-gnss-sdr-manifest/README.md

     *work/deploy* directory.
 If you run into problems, the most likely candidate is missing packages.
 Check out
     http://www.yoctoproject.org/docs/current/yocto-project-qs/yocto-project-qs.html#resources
-    for the list of required packagaes for operating system.
+    for the list of required packages for operating system.
 Also, take a look to be sure your operating system is supported: https://wiki.yoctoproject.org/wiki/Distribution_Support